 3.020 Number of circuit judges in each district.
-There is one circuit judge for each judicial district, except that the first and twenty-first districts each have two, the third and nineteenth districts each have three, the second district has four and the fourth district has eleven.
+There is one circuit judge for each judicial district, except that the first, fifth and twenty-first districts each have two, the third and nineteenth districts each have three, the second district has six and the fourth district has thirteen.
+[Amended by 1955 c.677 §2]